MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ## Design considerations

-As your hybrid and multicloud resources become part of Azure Resource Manager, they can be managed and governed from Azure, this article provides guidance for creating your landing zone when working with Azure Arc-enabled Kubernetes:
+As your hybrid and multicloud resources become part of Azure Resource Manager, they can be managed and governed from Azure.
+This article provides guidance on which design elements should be considered while working on securing and governing Azure Arc-enabled Kubernetes cluster resources.

 - **Agent Provisioning:** Define a strategy for provisioning the [Azure Arc-enabled Kubernetes agent](/azure/azure-arc/kubernetes/conceptual-agent-overview) and use the least privilege principle when creating the onboarding service principal.
 Consider a method of automation for bulk enrollment.
 - **Agent Management:** The Arc-enabled Kubernetes agent plays a critical role in the hybrid operations of your Azure Arc-enabled Kubernetes clusters as it enables you to manage them from Azure.
 It is important to implement solutions that keep track of the [agent's connectivity status](/azure/azure-arc/kubernetes/conceptual-agent-architecture#connectivity-status).
 Also it is critical to define a process for upgrading the Azure Arc-enabled Kubernetes agents.
-- **Role based access controls:** Define administrative, operations, and developer roles within the organization that will take care of day-to-day operations in the hybrid clusters.
-Mapping each team to actions and responsibilities will determine Azure role based access control (RBAC) roles and Kubernetes ClusterRoleBinding and RoleBinding.
+- **Role-based access controls (RBAC):** Define administrative, operations, and developer roles within the organization that will take care of day-to-day operations in the hybrid clusters.
+Mapping each team to actions and responsibilities will determine Azure role-based access control (RBAC) roles and Kubernetes ClusterRoleBinding and RoleBinding.
 Consider using a [RACI](/azure/cloud-adoption-framework/organize/raci-alignment) matrix to support this effort and build controls into the management scope hierarchy that you define following the resource consistency and inventory management guidance.
 For more information, review the [Identity and access management for Azure Arc-enabled Kubernetes section of this guide](PLACEHOLDER IDENTITY CDA).
 - **Secret and certificate management:** Secure secrets and certificates using [Azure Key Vault and deploying its extension](/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider) on your Azure Arc-enabled kubernetes clusters via Container Storage Interface (CSI).
 - **Data Residency:** Consider which Azure region you wish your Azure Arc-enabled Kubernetes clusters to be provisioned into, and understand [the data that is collected from these resources.](/azure/azure-arc/kubernetes/faq#does-azure-arc-enabled-kubernetes-store-any-customer-data-outside-of-the-clusters-region)
 - **Enable and secure GitOps configurations:** GitOps configurations enforce the desired state of the system and are an important tool for compliance tracking of Arc-enabled Kubernetes clusters.
 When working with [GitOps configurations](./cicd-workflow.md) consider securing access to your source control system with appropriate network and access controls.
 - **Policy management and reporting:** Define a governance plan for your hybrid Kubernetes that translates into Azure Policies and remediation tasks.
-- **Log management strategy:** Plan for metrics and log collection of your hybrid resources into a Log Analytics workspace for further analysis and auditing.
-Review the recommendations for [monitoring in this guide](./management-disciplines.md).
+- **Log management strategy:** Plan for metrics and log collection of your hybrid resources into a Log Analytics workspace for further analysis and auditing by reviewing the [management disciplines critical design area design considerations and recommendations](./management-disciplines.md).
 - **Threat protection and cloud security posture management:** Enforce threat protection and introduce controls to detect security misconfigurations and track compliance.
 Also, use [Azure's intelligence](/azure/sentinel/overview) to protect your hybrid workloads against threats.
 [Enable Microsoft Defender for Containers](/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) for all subscriptions containing Azure Arc-enabled Kubernetes for security baseline monitoring, security posture management, and threat protection.
 - **Secure cluster access:** Plan how to secure access to the Kubernetes API.
 Azure Arc-enabled Kubernetes provides the [cluster connect feature](/azure/azure-arc/kubernetes/cluster-connect) that provides connectivity to the apiserver without having to enable any inbound port.
 - **Improve microservices observability and security:** The implementation of a service mesh can help with authentication, authorization, security, and visibility of microservice-based applications.
 Azure Arc-enabled Kubernetes simplifies the deployment of [Open Service Mesh (OSM) as an extension](./services-observability.md).